eitan357/App-Store/README.md

 # App-Store
 This app is a demo for a store with lists of buyers, products and purchases.

+The application allows you to add, edit and delete customers, products or purchases.
+And you can search for purchases according to certain conditions.

-It contains three main parts:
+The app contains three main parts:
 1. App Store - Based on React.
 Allows information to be used on the client side by intent pages that come from components.
 2. API - Based on Node.
 Allows to receive and send the information to the database.
 3. Database - form MongoDB Atlas.